Diversity and inclusion are no longer just nice to have, or boxes to tick in an annual report – they’re crucial for success.

 It’s best practice to use ‘Aboriginal and Torres Strait Islander peoples’, which reflects the diversity of and within these two separate groups.
 ‘First Peoples’ and ‘First Nations’ are also acceptable terms.
-The Respectful Language Guide, developed by the Cultural Capability Enablers Network, notes that many Aboriginal and Torres Strait Islander individuals may prefer to be identified more specifically by clan, nation or language group.
+Many Aboriginal and Torres Strait Islander individuals may prefer to be identified more specifically by clan, nation or language group.
 If you’re not sure if this is preferred or appropriate, just ask the person or people you’re referring to.

 As a general rule, use ‘Aboriginal’ and ‘Torres Strait Islander’ as an adjective – such as ‘Torres Strait Islander community’ or ‘Aboriginal peoples’.
 Don’t use ‘Aborigine’ or ‘Aborigines’, as this directly reflects terminology used during the eras of colonisation and assimilation.

 While ‘Indigenous’ also tends to be used for generic references, it is not always preferred.
 This is because using ‘Indigenous’ to collectively describe Aboriginal and Torres Strait Islander peoples diminishes the diversity within these communities.
 Check if it’s appropriate in your communications, and avoid it if you’re not sure.
 If you do use ‘Indigenous’ when referring to Aboriginal and Torres Strait Islander peoples, always capitalise the initial.